mikropsoft/StevenBlock/README.md

 **StevenBlock** now puts the power in your hands.
 During installation, you'll be prompted to select the hosts file that best suits your browsing style.

 -   **StevenBlack (Main)**: The classic, balanced blocklist.
 A great starting point for most users, based on the original **StevenBlack** hosts.
--   **1Hosts Lite (Light)**: A lighter touch for minimal blocking, focusing on the most intrusive ads while maintaining high compatibility.
+-   **Spark Protection (Light)**: A lighter touch for minimal blocking, focusing on the most intrusive ads while maintaining high compatibility.
--   **1Hosts Pro (Balanced)**: A comprehensive and well-rounded list for everyday use, blocking a wide range of ads, trackers, and malware.
+-   **Blu Protection (Balanced)**: A comprehensive and well-rounded list for everyday use, blocking a wide range of ads, trackers, and malware.
--   **1Hosts Xtra (Aggressive)**: For the power user who wants maximum blocking.
+-   **Ultimate Protection (Aggressive)**: For the power user who wants maximum blocking.
 This list is more aggressive and may require some manual whitelisting for certain sites or services.

 ## **📊 The Numbers Game: How We Protect You**